 The person being tested is asked to complete a task or activity by a trained proctor.
 These are sometimes called “objective tests”.

 The level of variation or error in a score.
 Measures with greater precision have lower error.

-A fixed set of short forms covering a wide range of self-reported health domains that are administered together.
+A fixed set of short forms or computer adaptive tests covering a wide range of health domains that are administered together.
 For example, the PROMIS-29 is a profile measure designed for adults that includes physical function, fatigue, pain interference, pain intensity, sleep disturbance, depression, anxiety, and ability to participate in social activities short forms.